-★ Salón de los Pasos Perdidos

-This sumptuous hall, with fine marble floors and gilded lamps, takes its name ("Hall of Lost Steps") from its unusual acoustics

-Statue of the Republic

-This work, cast in Rome and covered with 22-carat gold leaf. stands 17 m (56 ft) high and weighs 49 tons.
+★ Salón de los Pasos Perdidos This sumptuous ball, with fine marble floors and gilded lamps, takes its name ("Hall of Lost Steps") from its unusual acoustics.
+Statue of the Republic This work, cast in Rome and covered with 22-carat gold leaf, stands 17 m (56 ft) high and weighs 49 tons.
 It is the third tallest statue in the world.

-A copy of a 25carat diamond

-is embedded in the floor beneath the dome.
-The original belonged to the last Tsar of Russia and was sold to the Cuban state by a Turkish jeweller.
-It was stolen and, mysteriously, later turned up on the President's desk.

-Parque de la Fraternidad 4

-Map 4 D3.

-The spacious area of greenery behind the Capitol was called Campo di Marte (Parade Ground) in the 19th century because it was near the Paseo Militar, used frequently for army drill.
-As the Parque de la Fraternidad (since 1928), it commemorates Cuba's common roots with the other people of the Americas, with monuments to major figures such as the Argentine José de San Martín, the Venezuelan Simón Bolívar, and US president Abraham Lincoln.
-In the middle of the park is a gate with a plaque bearing an exhortation by José Martí: "It is time to gather and march together united, we must go forward as compact as the silver in the depths of the Andes.
-Peoples unite only through bonds of friendship. fraternity and love."
+Parque de la Fraternidad 🕰 Man 4 D3 The spacious area of greenery behind the Capitol was called Campo di Marte (Parade Ground) in the 19th century. because it was near the Paseo Militar, used frequently for army drill.
+As the Parque de la Fraternidad (since 1928) it commemorates Cuba's common roots with the other people of the Americas, with monuments to major figures such as the Argentine José de San Martín, the Venezuelan Simón Bolívar, and US president Abraham Lincoln.
+In the middle of the park is a gate with a plaque bearing an exhortation by José Martí: "It is time to gather and march together united, we must go forward as compact as the silver in the depths of the Andes, Peoples unite only through bonds of friendship. fraternity and love."
 Beyond the gate is a monument to American friendship and solidarity: a large ceiba a tree sacred to both the Amerindians and the African slaves taken to the New World planted here around 1920.
 In front of the square is a white marble fountain, sculpted in 1831 by Giuseppe Gaggini.
-The fountain is known as the "Fuente de la India" or "La Noble Habana" - an allegorical representation of the city.
-Nowadays the Parque de la Fraternidad is usually full of old American cars, most of which operate as private taxis.
+The fountain is known as the "Fuente de la India" or "La Noble Habana" - an allegorical representation of the city the city.

+Nowadays the

+Parque de la

+Fraternidad